 This story does have a happy ending.
 I went on to breastfeed my son for 19 months.
 He completely self-weaned when I got pregnant for a second time.
 I was one of the lucky ones as I had an extended, fully paid maternity leave from work.
 He was also my first baby, so my only job was to keep him fed and happy.

 Common Struggles in Breastfeeding

 Despite what you may have heard, breastfeeding is not always easy, natural, or pain-free.
-Many women experiences struggles.
-Common struggles with breastfeeding include but are not limited to:
+Many women experience struggles.
+Common struggles with breastfeeding include but are not limited to the following:

 - supply issues (low supply or oversupply are both issues!)

 - latch problems, including oral ties